vmray/ms-defender-azure/README.md

 ![02](Images/02.png)

-- Enter the name of application and select supported account types and click on `Register`.
+- Enter the name of application, select supported account types, and click on `Register`.

 ![03](Images/03.png)